 Yes, ACT can provide funding to staff where there’ll be a direct patient benefit or a contribution to patient benefit.
 We are committed to supporting CUH staff by offering funding for wellbeing, learning and development, staff recognition and environmental improvements.

-If you are interested in funding for staff recognition or celebration please contact the CUH Staff Recognition team in the first instance at cuh.recognition@nhs.net.
+If you are interested in funding for staff recognition or celebration, please contact the CUH Staff Recognition team in the first instance at cuh.recognition@nhs.net.
 We also encourage staff to contact us to discuss any new ideas!

 What types of funding can I apply for?

-- ACT Grants
+- ACT Innovation Grants

 - Cambridge Clinical Research Fellowships Scheme